UN official condemns Saudi-led coalition for Yemen attacks

 He said a coalition airstrike on Thursday killed at least 22 children and four women fleeing fighting in Al Durayhimi district in Hodeida governorate.
 An additional airstrike in Al Durayhimi on Thursday killed four children, he said.

 On Aug.
-9, coalition airstrikes hit a bus in a busy market in Yemen’s north, killing at least 51 people including 40 children.
+9, coalition airstrikes hit a bus in a busy market in Saada governorate in Yemen’s north, killing at least 51 people including 40 children.
 The attack drew broad international condemnation and the coalition said it would investigate.

+Henrietta Fore, executive director of the U.N. children’s agency, UNICEF, said she hoped the Saada attack “would be a turning point in the conflict,” but Thursday’s attacks “indicate that it was not.”

+“I — once again — call for the warring parties, those who have influence over them, the U.N.
+Security Council and the international community to take action and end this conflict once and for all,” Fore said in a statement.
+“The lives of thousands of vulnerable children across Yemen must be a priority for all.”

 The conflict in impoverished Yemen began with the 2014 takeover of the capital of Sanaa by Houthi Shiite rebels, which toppled the internationally recognized government.
 A Saudi-led coalition allied with the government has been fighting the Iranian-aligned Houthis since 2015.